 - the opportunity to experience the major restoration of a significant Victorian glasshouse, nursery and propagation work, and planting of bedding schemes for display

-Apprentices are required to produce a practical work journal to record personal learning on a daily basis.
+Historic Glasshouse Apprentices are required to produce a practical work journal to record personal learning on a daily basis.
 These work journals are evidence of development and learning and will be presented to the Studentship Review board, prior to graduation.
 Historic Glasshouse Apprentices also complete a weekly plant profile on a species they are working with to build plant knowledge.

 Plant Profiles and Monthly Identification Tests

 Apprentices are required to learn up to a total of 120 plants per year.
 These will be presented as 10 plants a month by an ident coordinator.
 Apprentices will complete plant profiles for these plants and be assessed with a plant identification test.
 These tests will incorporate previous months' plants leading to an overall test at the end of each year.